 Complete on Your Purchase

+The last step of buying a boat is the completition of the purchase.
 Arrange for payment to be sent to the broker or seller well in advance of the completion date.
-Once the money has cleared the broker will hand over the Bill of Sale, all relevant documentation and the keys to your brand new boat.
+Once the money has cleared the broker will hand over the Bill of Sale, all relevant documentation and the keys to your new boat.

 Set up Insurance

-Whilst in the UK insurance is not compulsory it is highly advisable that you insure your boat with at least third party liability.
+Whilst in many countries insurance is not compulsory it is highly advisable that you insure your boat with at least third party liability.
 After all, this is your new pride and joy!

 Related Articles and Guides